cortex-js/compute-engine/src/docs/forms.md

   - `'sorted'`,
   - `'full'`,

-To transform an expression using the rules for a particular form, use the `format()` function.
+**To transform an expression using the rules for a particular form**, use the `format()` function.

 ```js